AlainGourves/NtpClient/README.md

 Update frequency is higher (every 15 seconds as default) until 1st successful sync is achieved.
 Since then, your own (or default 1800 seconds) adjusted period applies.
 There is a way to adjust both period if needed.

-In order to reduce scketch size, ESP8266 version makes use of internal Espressif SDK routines that already implement SNTP protocol.
+In order to reduce sketch size, ESP8266 version makes use of internal Espressif SDK routines that already implement SNTP protocol.

 This library includes an uptime log too.
-It counts number of seconds since scketch is started.
+It counts number of seconds since sketch is started.
 It can be checked calling `NTP.getUptime()` or `NTP.getUptimeString()` for a human readable string.

 Every time that local time is adjuste a `ntpEvent` is thrown.
 You can attach a function to it using `NTP.onNTPSyncEvent()`.
-Indeed, this event is thrown just before time is sent to [Time] Libary.
-Bacause of that, you should try not to make time consuming tasks inside event handler.
+Indeed, this event is thrown just before time is sent to [Time](https://github.com/PaulStoffregen/Time.git) Libary.
+Because of that, you should try not to make time consuming tasks inside event handler.
 Although it is taken into account inside library, it would add some offset to calculated time.

 Called funtion format must be like `void eventHandler(NTPSyncEvent_t event)`.